Experienced Defense for Drivers Charged with AUO in New York State

 When it comes to enforcement of its motor vehicle laws, the State of New York maneuvers with a big stick.
 The penalties are serious and they can be expensive.
 Driving while your license has either been suspended or revoked can carry severe penalties.
 If you have been charged with AUO or any other serious driving offense, you owe it to yourself to retain the best legal team available.
 The attorneys at E. Stewart Jones Hacker Murphy have the judgment and experience to negotiate the best possible plea, and we also have the skill and tenacity required to take your case to trial, if necessary.

 We are one of the most highly respected law firms in upstate New York and the Capital District.
-We have been representing clients for more than a hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 284-3183 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.